jiharaguiapal/bfi-theme/README.md

 ### Color Variants
 ```
-Access the customized color variants using the variant property
+Access the customized color variants using the "variant" property
 See the list of the custom variant names below
-Also, Bootstrap's default variants can still be
-accessed using default variant names

 ```
 ### Sample Usage